 Standing out from the crowd is not always easy, especially if academically you’re pretty average.
 There is always a plethora of younger, brainier, prize-winning ‘cream of the crop’ types vying for the best jobs – so why would an employer notice your application?
-Here’s some top tips to help get your application considered…
+Here are some top tips to help get your application considered…

 When did you last Google yourself or try to find your profile on Linkedin?
 If you’re seriously hunting for a job you should be regularly checking and maintaining your online persona.
 It should be complete, relevant, and consistent between platforms.

 You wouldn’t send a recruiter a half-finished resume, so make sure that you’ve carefully completed your online profile.
 By filling out each section you’re maximizing your chances of showing up in search results.
 Don’t just talk about what you’ve done…reveal where you want to be!
 E.g. If you’re interested in moving into a specific industry or sector mention it on your profile and be as specific as you can (without closing doors for yourself): “Looking for marketing/sales, product development roles for SMEs & fast-growing enterprises within Tech/Media sector”

 Things to avoid: Vague un-inspiring statements expressing only the benefits for you and not the recruiter: “my aim is now to find a role in the corporate world suitable for building on my skills and experience”